ColumPaget/barmaid.lua/README.md

 the `-t` or `-type` option sets the output type, which can be 'dzen2', 'lemonbar', 'dwm', 'xterm', 'terminal' or 'term'.

 The `-x`, `-y`, `-w` and `-h` options set the x and y position of the bar, and its width and height, in pixels.
 The `-x` position option can also accept 'left', 'right' and 'center' as screen positions.
 The `-y` option can accept `top` and `bottom`, with the `bottom` argument causing special behavior in terminal mode (see below).
 None of these work in 'xterm' mode.

+The `-a` option sets text alignment, and can be 'left', 'right' or 'center'.

 The `-bg` and `-fg` options set the foreground and background colors of the bar, which (accept for terminal mode) is expressed in rrggbb hexadecimal format with or without a leading '#' (if using a '#' you'll have to put the color string in single-quotes or the shell will treat it as a comment).
 In terminal mode colors are expressed by name, such as 'blue', 'red' etc. Colors are sadly not available in xterm mode.